Juliiii/snake/README.md

 # snake
-a small web game created by vue2.0
+a small web game created by vue2.0, which is used all es6